ricardocarneiro/SPFxPropertyPane/README.md

 ## SPFxPropertyPane

-This solution shows how to configure the Property Pane for SharePoint Framework soluitons.
+This solution shows how to configure the Property Pane for SharePoint Framework solutions.

 ### Building the code